software-development-project-1/software-development-project-1.github.io/slidev/introduction.md

 - The final grade (0-5) is composed of the project grade and the personal grade
 - The following are necessary to pass the course:
-  - At least 16 of the first two week's exercises have to be completed to pass the course
+  - At least 50% of first and second week's exercises must be completed
   - Written peer review for each team member
-  - Passing personal grade
+  - Passing project and personal grade
   - Written final report

 ---